 Our Vision A life of participation, opportunity and choice for people with Autism Spectrum Disorder.

-Our Mission To support people living with Autism Spectrum Disorder through responsive, evidence-based practice and advocacy.
+Our Mission To support people living with Autism Spectrum Disorder through responsive, evidence-informed practice and advocacy.

 Our Values Excellence I Innovation I Equity I Person-centred I Consumer-driven